DreamSpoon/AMH2B/README.md

 'Uniform_jacket:Uniform_jacket'

-Renaming materials in this way lets Swap Materials script find materials in materials library file that we're creating.
+Renaming materials in this way lets Swap Materials functions find materials in materials template file.
-Now material name will be found when script is run.
+Now material name will be found when Swap Material function is run.

-For reference, naming convention of MakeHuman materials seems to be:
+For reference, naming convention of materials imported from MHX2 seems to be:

 'HumanName:PartName:PartMaterialName'